 - Evaluate the fellow's written product of scholarly activity.

-Our previous fellows have been very productive in research and have a high likelihood of progressing to academic careers as exemplified by these selected publications (the name of training fellow is in bold):
+Our previous fellows have been very productive in research and have a high likelihood of progressing to academic careers as exemplified by these selected publications.

 - Del Valle, A, Jones BF, Harrison LM, Chadderdon RC, Cappello M. Isolation and molecular cloning of a secreted hookworm platelet inhibitor from adult Ancylostoma caninum.
 Mol Biochem Parasitol, 2003.
 129(2): p.
 167-77.